SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 - About 15 minutes of time

-You will need the following to patch and install Revanced YT.
+You will need the following to patch and install ReVanced YT.
 Don't know what these are?
 Don't worry, we are going to check for them later in this guide

 - The device is ARMv8 or above